JobYoo/HMFGL/README.md

 Running the code of data preprocessing in ./data/{dataset}/xxx.ipynb to preprocess the raw data to standard data as the input of HMFGL.

+The download link for the TADPOLE dataset is https://tadpole.grand-challenge.org/Data/.

 ### Step 2: Training and test

 Running